samlopezdev/codewars-challenges/README.md

 **Tech used:** JavaScript / TypeScript

-Most mornings, I start my routine by taking on a codewars challenge.
+Most mornings, I start my routine by taking on a Codewars challenge or Leetcode problem.
 It helps sharpen my problem-solving abilities before diving into my daily tasks.

 ## Lessons Learned: